Atithi360/DAA/Assingment_02/readme.md

 ### Theory
 Logic
 ```
-1.We divide the vertex coordinate array into two half.
+1. We recursively call function to divide the polygon into sub-polygons until it is reduced to triangle, with one of it's vertex at origin.
+2. On being reduced to triangle, the area of coresponding paralleogram is calculated by taking cross product of  vertices.
-2.Then recursively call for both array to compute the area1 and area2.
+3. Then compute the area1 and area2 to conquer the overall area.
-3.when n == 2 that is reduced to a single side then we calculate for the all area from the side to the front axis,
-4. so that while we go for oppsite that side we subtract all area from that oppsite side to the axis and we got actual area between two side.
-5. similarly we calculate for all the sides.
-6. Then we finally add both area and  return the result.
+4. In the above process, The positive and negative area will overlap and the area between origin and polygon will be cancelled to zero, which gives the area.
+5. As the above area was of parallelogram of the corresponding reduced triangles.
+So we divide it by 2 to obtain sum of area of thos triangles.
 ```

 ---